CTOR-Labs/CTOR-Labs/README.md

 ---

-# 📌 Who Is CTOR For?
+# 📌 Who Is CTOR For in Science?

 ### 🎓 Students of AI & Machine Learning
 A hands‑on environment for studying multi‑agent systems, emergent behavior, and hybrid cognition.